 This is called pinching of nerves.
 The condition comes under neuropathy.
 Because a set of nerves do not function.
-They become numb, weak, and make it difficult for the muscles functioning.
+They become numb, and weak, and make it difficult for the muscles functioning.
 Neck pain starts along with numbness.
 It is diagnosed by physical examination.

 Chiropractic treatment is another way.
 The nerves that come from the cervical vertebrae when pinched cause pain in the neck particularly.
 The motion range of the neck decreases.
 Pins and needles like pain are also felt.
-Exercises for a trapped or pinched nerve in the neck: the physiotherapy exercises work best for a pinched nerve.
+Exercises for a trapped or pinched nerve in the neck: physiotherapy exercises work best for a pinched nerve.
 However, they are to be done under the supervision of trained physiotherapists.

-Trap stretch is done to work on the trapezius muscles, this stretch is done by bending head for 3o secs.
+Trap stretch is done to work on the trapezius muscles, this stretch is done by bending the head for 3o secs.

 Extra stretch in this exercise allied as chin tuck with extension.

-The basic exercise for the neck pain is the head turns.
+The basic exercise for neck pain is the head turns.
 Rotating the head to left and right for 10secs each and tilting it up and down eases the neck motion.